-We look forward to welcoming you to the 2020 Coolidge Cup tournament!
-Below is travel-related information for debaters, parents, family members, and coaches.
+We look forward to welcoming you to the Coolidge Cup tournament!
+Below is travel-related information for participants.

 The Coolidge Cup is held at the President Calvin Coolidge State Historic Site in Plymouth, Vermont.
 This is also the Vermont office of the Coolidge Foundation.
-The historic site is located in the quiet, rural, picturesque little village where our 20th President Calvin Coolidge was born and raised.
-There are minimal stores and services at the debate site, limited Wi-Fi in the visitor center, and practically no cellular service on site.
+The historic site is located in the quiet, rural, picturesque little village where our 30th President Calvin Coolidge was born and raised.
+Please be aware that there are minimal stores and services at the debate site, no onsite restaurant, limited Wi-Fi in the visitor center, and practically no cellular service.

 Traveling To and From Vermont

 - If driving by car makes the most sense for you, then you have lots of freedom.
-Simply chart your course and plan to arrive at the hotel in Vermont between 4:30pm and 7pm.
+Simply chart your course and plan to arrive at the hotel in Vermont any time after 5pm.
 A Coolidge staff member will be there to welcome you.
-You are eligible for travel reimbursement, too, based on mileage.
-(Note: We mainly intend the mileage reimbursement for people who have to drive less than 500 miles.
-If you have to drive farther than that, then flying is likely more economical.)

-All debaters will stay at The Pointe Hotel at Castle Hill in Proctorsville, VT (2940 VT-103, Proctorsville, VT 05153).
-Debaters will share a room with one of their fellow competitors of the same gender and we will provide debaters the opportunity to choose their preferred roommate.
-Coolidge Foundation staff will be staying at the hotel to chaperone debaters who are not accompanied by a parent or coach.
-The hotel is a 25-minute drive from the President Calvin Coolidge State Historic Site (3780 VT-100A, Plymouth, VT 05056) where the debate events will take place.
-The Coolidge Foundation will take debaters from the hotel to the Coolidge Historic Site and back each day via bus.
+All student competitors will stay at The Pointe Hotel at Castle Hill in Proctorsville, VT (2940 Route 103, Proctorsville, VT 05153).
+Competitors should not call the hotel to reserve a room; the Coolidge Foundation will reserve a room for you.
+Competitors will share a room with one of their fellow competitors of the same sex and we will provide debaters the opportunity to indicate their preferred roommate in the registration form.
+The hotel is a 25-minute drive from the President Calvin Coolidge State Historic Site (3780 Route 100A, Plymouth, VT 05056) where the tournament will take place.
+The Coolidge Foundation will take debaters from the hotel to the Coolidge Historic Site and back each day via school bus.

 Families and Coaches

-Parents and coaches are welcome and encouraged to attend the Coolidge Cup, however the Coolidge Foundation is unable to cover costs associated with their attendance.
-Parents and coaches who wish to ride the bus between the airport and the hotel, as well as from the hotel to the historic site each day may do so, but please indicate that this is your plan in the registration form.
+Parents and coaches are welcome to attend the Coolidge Cup, however the Coolidge Foundation is unable to offer a travel stipend or cover hotel costs for parents and coaches, and rooms are limited at the hotel so it might not be possible to stay in the same hotel as the students.
+Parents and coaches who wish to ride the bus between the airport and the hotel, as well as from the hotel to the historic site each day may do so at no cost, but please indicate that this is your plan in the registration form so we can make sure that we have enough room.
 Parents and coaches who wish to have more freedom of mobility than that should consider renting a car for the week.

 Recommended Packing List